The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 Happy times at Filey in the Thirties

-Around the age of 5 or 6 years I had a tricycle in Filey which I used to ride around the town on the pavements (photo: my trike was like this Mercury chain driven model).
+Around the age of 5 or 6 years I had a tricycle in Filey which I used to ride around the town on the pavements..
 There was no perceived danger to young children playing unsupervised in those days as child abuse would not be recognised as a common problem for another forty or more years.
 I particularly remember riding up to the railway station even onto the platform to watch the trains – which I’m sure wouldn’t be allowed today.
-The Filey station is virtually the same as it was in the Thirties.
+The Filey station is virtually the same as it was in the Thirties

 I was five years old in the Thirties.
 The railway had reached Filey in 1846; the Filey to Bridlington line had opened in 1847 creating a route south to Hull.